tanthai028/Q-A/README.md

-# Character
+# Questions
-*Character* is a Python program that asked for name and age from user input, helping to improve on coding knowledge and learn more about edge cases, classes, error checking conditions
+*Questions* is a Python program that asked for name and age from user input, helping to improve on coding knowledge and learn more about edge cases, classes, error checking conditions

 Implemented error checking conditions using Python’s built in functions such as isdigit or isalpha to check for edge cases to retrieve different attributes such as name and age from the class object